opencybersecurityalliance/oxa/orchestration/library/readme.md

 # Overview

+This library provides CACAO playbooks that can be used to provide orchestration capabilities.

 CACAO stands for Collaborative Automated Course of Action Operations.
 It's a schema and taxonomy for cyber security playbooks.